parcel-bundler/website/src/plugin-system/compressor.md

   order: 10
 ---

-Compressors receive a stream containing the final contents of bundles and source maps as they is being written.
+Compressors receive a stream containing the final contents of bundles and source maps as they are being written.
 They return a new stream, which may transform the data in some way, and a `type` containing a file extension to append.
 If no `type` is returned, then the returned stream replaces the original file.

 ```js
 import {Compressor} from '@parcel/plugin';